 I rec’d your letter last week and write you a few lines this eve before I go to church.
-I was at church this morning at Y. they had a good service.
-Did you preacher turn out as good as his name.
+I was at church this morning at the Y. they had a good service.
+Did your preacher turn out as good as his name?

 I am glad you have all escaped the flu.
 There was two taken from our barracks last week to the hospital with the flu.
 We had a big feed on Thanksgiving, also had a big dinner today.
 We had ice cream for dessert.
 I ate about a quart.
 I got a pretty good helping of my own and another fellow gave me his so I had all the ice cream I wanted for once.

 I was mighty sorry to hear of Uncle Aaron’s death.
 He will certainly be missed in that home.
 I wrote to J.D. one night last week.
 I had so many letters to write since I came here that I couldn’t write to all that I wanted to.

 I did some washing yesterday and got it dried well as it was a nice warm day.
 It has [been] warm here the last few days but had been pretty cold before that.

 I got a card from Carl last week.
 He said there was 4 inches of snow in Michigan.

 There were 4 hard coal miners discharged on Fri.
 There are 7 fellows from this Co. that have sickness at home and are badly needed there that are going home this week.
 I think they will be moving the rest of us this week or the first of the next.
 Of course we can’t tell what we are going to do till we do.
 I guess we will be sent to Camp Sherman to be discharged.
 I think I will make it home by Xmas.

 I am sending you a picture I had taken on Lookout Mt.
 Our Co. hasn’t got paid this month yet and most everybody is broke.